rohanmistry231/Machine-Learning-Projects/Readme.md

 19. **Rainfall Prediction using Machine Learning** ☔
 20. **Autism Prediction using Machine Learning** 🧠
 21. **Customer Churn Prediction using ML** 📉
+22. **Extra Learning Projects for Deployment and Better Understandings**

 ---